therealOri/therealOri/README.md

+### Hello there 👋
 __ __
-### Hello there 👋

-I am Ori!
+I am Ori ^-^

-And i'm currently working with Python/Python3.
+I am currently working with and studying Python/Python3.

 I'm an OSINT/SOSINT Researcher/Investigator/Profiler.

-I'm a discord bot developer and website designer/deveoper.
+I make discord bots and am a beginner website designer/deveoper.
+I'd love to learn more about making and hosting websites.

 I love Games, Coding/Programming, Movies, Music, and Cooking.